KQM-git/TCL/docs/evidence/characters/cryo/rosaria.md

 </TabItem>
 </Tabs>

 While the Hu Tao boost is active, Ulting with Rosaria increases Diona's CR to **52.5%** meaning that Rosaria's A4 is giving Diona **10.6%** CR.
-This is an **additional 1.8% CR** when compared to the crit sharing uninfluenced by Hu Tao.
+This is an **additional 1.8% CR** when compared to the CRIT sharing uninfluenced by Hu Tao.

-**Significance:** This confirms that anything which influences a characters crit stats found in the details tab will influence the Crit Sharing which Rosaria offers
+**Significance:** This confirms that anything which influences a characters CRIT stats found in the details tab will influence the CRIT Sharing which Rosaria offers

 ## Constellation Mechanics